 When a civil partnership breaks down, the two parties involved cannot divorce as a married couple can.
-Instead, a civil partnership is most commonly ended via dissolution, although in certain cases the couple may apply for an annulment or a judicial separation.
-This guide explains gives who can end a civil partnership, how to go about it, what costs might be involved and the legal implications of doing so.
+Instead, a civil partnership is most commonly ended via dissolution, although in certain cases the couple may apply for a nullity order (annulment) or a (Judicial) Separation Order.
+This guide explains who can end a civil partnership, how to go about it, what costs might be involved and the legal implications of doing so.

 What is a civil partnership?

-A civil partnership is a legal relationship between two parties (of either gender) which enjoys many of the same benefits as a traditional marriage with regards to taxation, inheritance and pensions.
+A civil partnership is a legal relationship between two parties which enjoys many of the same benefits as a traditional marriage with regards to taxation, inheritance and pensions.

 It was introduced in 2004 as an alternative to marriage by the Labour government, initially aimed at same-sex couples.
 At that time, same-sex marriage was not legal in the UK.